danthorpe/YapDatabaseExtensions/README.md

     print(“did finishing writing”)
 }

-// Return an NSOperation which will perform an async write on a YapDatabaseConnection. let write = item.write.operation(connection)
+// Return an NSOperation which will perform an sync write on a YapDatabaseConnection. let write = item.write.operation(connection)
 ```